shivanya-chandra/pcllab.github.io/docs/handbook/web-experiments/mturk.md

 3.	**Setup HIT and Payment.**
   - Worker Payment Per Survey: The amount participants will be paid upon completion of the HIT.
     - We used to pay subjects $0.10 per minute (e.g., $1 for 10 minutes, $2 for 20 minutes, etc.) which works out to $6 per hour.
-    - However, it is currently recommended that the hourly average pay be least minimum wage ($7.25 per hour) and preferably between the  Federal & highest statewide (CA) minimum wages.
+    - However, it is recommended that the hourly average pay be least minimum wage ($7.25 per hour) and preferably between the Federal & highest statewide (CA) minimum wages.
     - Note: $10 per hour seems to be acceptable to most Turkers.
   - Expected Time To Complete Assignment: This should be your best estimate of the maximum time to complete the experiment.
 Note: Make this a conservative estimate because workers will be pleasantly surpised if it takes less time than anticipated but very unhappy if it goes over.
   - Time Allotted Per Assignment: How long they have to finish the experiment once they accept the HIT.
 This should be 3-4 times the expected length.
 You do not want people to start your experiment and then take a break and come back to it later (ask them to complete the HIT in some sitting at the start), but you also do not want them to be locked out of the HIT if it took them a bit longer than expected to finish.
 Giving them the right sized window allows them to start once they are ready (have elimianted disctacted and prepared to finish in one sitting) while still encoraging them to finish in a timely manner.
 Error on the shorter side (i.e., 90 minutes for a 30 minute experiment); worst case scenario is they email you saying they finished the HIT but did not have enough time to submit their completion code and you then set up a dummmy HIT to pay them after checking for them in your data.